mikecao/sparrow/README.md

     SELECT * FROM user WHERE id = 123

-If you pass in a string it will search using the name field.
+If you pass in a string Sparrow will search using the name field.

     $user = $db->find('Bob');